 Komo en Kasa

-Hole-in-the-wall take-away coffee and snacks with the friendliest service in El Raval.
+Hole-in-the-wall take-away with coffee, snacks, and good-value meals with the friendliest service in El Raval.
 Read more

 Bar Brutal/Can Cisa